pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

 ## Adding Tests for a new module
 In order to make sure that any tests are run on installed versions of `PfyMU`, the test directory is outside the `src` directory.
 Again, convenience base process testing classes are available to make setting up testing easy and quick.
 All testing is done using Pytest

-The first step is to create a new directory for your new module under the `test` directory, and add an `__init__.py` file to allow for relative importing, like below:
+The first step is to create a new directory for your new module under the `test` directory, and add an `__init__.py` file to allow for relative importing, the test file, and a `conftest.py` file if desired:

 ```
 PfyMU